Jonathan Calt Harris

 Jonathan Calt Harris (born December 27, 1969) a native of Illinois, is an American Christian Zionist, writer, and a foreign policy analyst.
-From 2008 to 2016 he served as an assistant director of Policy & Government Affairs at AIPAC, the American Israel Public Affairs Committee in Washington, DC.
+From 2008 to 2016, he served as an assistant director of Policy & Government Affairs at AIPAC, the American Israel Public Affairs Committee in Washington, DC.

 Education

-Harris graduated from the University of Illinois in 1998 in History and attended graduate school at Hebrew University of Jerusalem in Religious Studies, living in Israel for the first half of 1996 as an undergrad, and from October 1998 to July 2000 as a graduate student.
+Harris graduated from the University of Illinois in 1998 in History and attended graduate school at the Hebrew University of Jerusalem in Religious Studies, living in Israel for the first half of 1996 as an undergrad, and from October 1998 to July 2000 as a graduate student.
 Harris does not claim a graduate degree.

 Journalism

 Harris worked for Time magazine in Jerusalem from 1998–2000, and as a reporter in New York City for much of 2001.
 Harris worked as a researcher and occasional contributor for Time magazine’s Jerusalem bureau while in graduate school.

 Harris' articles on academia and Middle East studies have appeared in National Review Online, The Washington Times, The New York Post, the Middle East Quarterly and various conservative online sources.